Collection Development Policy

 - Resource is well-used by Library patrons.

-The Library collects downloadable books, audiobooks, and videos.
+The Library collects downloadable items, including but not limited to, books, magazines, audiobooks, and videos.
 Downloadable collections are selected according to the general selection criteria and other criteria established in this policy for audience, genre, and online collections.

 The following additional criteria also apply to these collections.